andreasmhallberg/readingnotes/Saiegh-Haddad, 2014. Acquiring Literacy in a Diglossic Context - Problems and Prospects.md

 - Case is complicated.
 "Given the linguistic complexity of Standard Arabic (especially the case the linguistic mood and case-marking system)" 232

-- Statistics on diglossic words wit Israeli-Arabic five year olds: 237
+- Statistics on diglossic words with 96 Israeli-Arabic five-year-olds, two hours each in school: 237
   1. 40.6% of lexical types forms that are predictibly phonetically different in dialect and SA (*dhahab/dahab 'gold*).
-  2. 38.2% types uniquely dialectal (*ḥāṭ/wadaʿa*).
+  2. 38.2% types uniquely dialectal (*ḥaṭ/wadaʿa*).
      [30.9% in the text, which is a typo.
 (Saiegh-Haddad, personal communication, 2018-03-30)]
   3. 21.2% types overlapping/shared (*janūb, daftar*)